nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Redo previous user command: `redo`

 Redoes the previously undone user command
- * The `undo` feature currently has not been extended to Scheduler commands

  Format: `redo`

+  * The `redo` feature currently has not been extended to Scheduler commands

   Examples:
   * `redo`